-Why are you changing your fees and charges?
+Why have you changed your fees and charges?

-Why do some fees go up and some go down?
+Why have some fees gone up and some gone down?

 Will my wait time for a test increase?